Year 11 Product Design and Technologies Units 1 and 2

 Start Researching and Practising Skills

-Depending upon the material category you have chosen to work in – wood, metal, plastics or textiles – you can research and practise further skills.
-Make something over the holidays and try something you haven’t done before.
-You can practise drawing.
+Depending upon the material category you have chosen to work in – wood, metal, plastics or textiles – you can research and practise further your skills.
+Make something over the holidays and try something you haven’t done before, as well as practising drawing.
 There are many instructional videos and websites on the internet.
 Below are some examples:

 Things to have a look at